WHY WE LOVE THIS RECIPE

 - Rinse quinoa well, place it in a pot and cover with 3 cups of water.
 Add ½ teaspoon salt and bring to a boil.
 Reduce heat and simmer for 20 minutes.
 Let it sit for 10 minutes.

 - Wash vegetables and cut them into small pieces.

 - In a large pot heat the ghee and sauté churna for 30 seconds.
 Add vegetables, a little water and sauté until tender, 15-20 minutes.

 - Mix the quinoa in the vegetables, add parsley, raisins and almonds.
 Season with salt and pepper.

-Use organic foods & spices whenever possible.
-Remember, in ayurveda, digestion is king.
+Use organic foods and spices whenever possible.
+Remember, in Ayurveda, digestion is king.
 Ayurveda places great significance on the ability to assimilate nutrients and create ojas, the master biochemical of happiness and immunity.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.